Gold Sovereigns

 Uncirculated

-The word "uncirculated" means the coin has not been in circulation.
-"Ordinary" uncirculated coins often have bagmarks, edge knocks and other small scuffs and imperfections.
+The word "uncirculated" means exactly what it says, the coin has not been in circulation, however "ordinary" uncirculated coins often have bagmarks, edge knocks and other small scuffs and imperfections.
 Uncirculated "specimen" coins issued specially for collectors are often more carefully produced and handled, so they may be better than ordinary coins mass produced for circulation, but may still have some small imperfections.

 Proof